egovernment/eregistrations/documentation/sections.md

 ```

 ###API###

 ####FormSectionBase (base class)####

 #####prototype#####

-    `isApplicable`

-    The section will not by visible on view if false
+**isApplicable** The section will not by visible on view if false

-    `status`

-    Status as used in steps for a given section, type dbjs-ext/number/percentage, default 1.
+**status** Status as used in steps for a given section, type dbjs-ext/number/percentage, default 1.

-    `resolventValue`

-    Value to check against in resolving section visiblity, section is visible when section.master[section.resolventProperty] === section.resolventValue
+**resolventValue** Value to check against in resolving section visiblity, section is visible when section.master[section.resolventProperty] === section.resolventValue

-    `onIncompleteMessage`

-    Overrides a default message which is shown when
+**onIncompleteMessage** Used to overwrite default message which is shown through view/components/incomplete-form-nav.

 #####constructor#####

-	`actionUrl`

-	The url to which the the form created around the section will be submitted.
+**actionUrl** The url to which the the form created around the section will be submitted.

-	`label`

-	The label of the section (can be translated to form header, or header of data in user submitted)
+**label** The label of the section (can be translated to form header, or header of data in user submitted)

-	`resolventProperty`

-	This property is used together with `resolventValue`, to check if the fields section fields should be displayed. `resolventProperty`
+**resolventProperty** This property is used together with `resolventValue`, to check if the fields section fields should be displayed.

-	should be the name of a property defined on section's master object (usually user).
+**resolventProperty** The name of a property defined on section's master object (usually user).

 ####FormSection####

 #####prototype#####

-    `formPropertyNames`

-    Only for internal usage
+**formPropertyNames** Only for internal usage

-    `propertyNames`

-    Only for internal usage
+**propertyNames** Only for internal usage

-    `inputOptions`

-    Used to set input options for form.
-Note that in order to use it, you need to set every option separately i.e:
+**inputOptions** Used to set input options for form.
+Note that in order to use it, you need to set every option separately i.e: `db.SomeFormClass.prototype.inputOptions.get('someProperty').set('disabled', true)`
-    `db.SomeFormClass.prototype.inputOptions.get('someProperty').set('disabled', true)`

 #####constructor#####

-    `propertyNames`

-    This is were the set containing all property names to be used in form is set.
+**propertyNames** This is were the set containing all property names to be used in form is set.

 ####FormSectionGroup####

 #####prototype#####

-    `sections`

-    Used to setup child sections.
-Note that in order to use it, you need to set every child section separately i.e:
+**sections** Used to setup child sections.
+Note that in order to use it, you need to set every child section separately i.e: `User.prototype.formSections.generalInfoFormSection.sections.getOwnDescriptor('personalInformatioSection').type = db.PersonalInformationSection;`
-    `User.prototype.formSections.generalInfoFormSection.sections.getOwnDescriptor('personalInformationSection').type = db.PersonalInformationSection;`

 ####FormEntitiesTable####

 #####constructor#####

-    `baseUrl`

-    the base url around which links and postButtons to entities will be created.
-    By convention following links to following urls will be created:
+**baseUrl** the base url around which links and postButtons to entities will be created.
+By convention following links to following urls will be created: `section.constructor.baseUrl + '-add'`, `section.constructor.baseUrl + '/' + <entityId>`.
-    `section.constructor.baseUrl + '-add'`
-    `section.constructor.baseUrl + '/' + <entityId>`
-    By convention url to delete an entity will be created:
-    `section.constructor.baseUrl + '/' + <entityId> + '/delete'`
+By convention url to delete an entity will be created: `section.constructor.baseUrl + '/' + <entityId> + '/delete'`

-    `propertyName`

-    The name of section's master property to which the section refers i.e: `partners`.
+**propertyName** The name of section's master property to which the section refers i.e: `partners`.

-	`entityTitleProperty`

-	The name of property of entity from which the header will be taken i.e: `name` (the header will be taken from partner.name)
+**entityTitleProperty** The name of property of entity from which the header will be taken i.e: `name` (the header will be taken from partner.name)

-	`entities`

-	Set of objects of type `FormTabularEntity` which represent the table columns
+**entities** Set of objects of type `FormTabularEntity` which represent the table columns

-	`generateFooter`

-	A placeholder for custom footer definition.
-If you want to create custom definition of footer, you should define is on
-	`section.constructor.generateFooter` (this must be ecmaScript, not dbjs definition, so place it in view/dbjs).
+**generateFooter** A placeholder for custom footer definition.
+If you want to create custom definition of footer, you should define is on `section.constructor.generateFooter` (this must be ecmaScript, not dbjs definition, so place it in view/dbjs).
 Your custom `generateFooter` function will receive on argument (with the value of `propertyName` of section's master i.e. the partners set of given user).

-	`sectionProperty`

-	You should put the name of the property on which the sections collection has been defined on the entity.
+**sectionProperty** The name of the property on which the sections collection has been defined on the entity.
 For example `formSections`.

-	`onEmptyMessage`

-	Used to overwrite default message which is shown through view/components/incomplete-form-nav.
+**onEmptyMessage** The text of message displayed when there are no entities.